billcod3r/a_random_quote_generator-v1/README.md

 # a_random_quote_generator-v1

-an app that displays random famous quotes each time a button is clicked
+An app that displays random famous quotes each time a button is clicked..